Last Updated on January 16, 2022 by Oddmund Groette

 |Strategy||# Fills||Wins||Avg.win/avg.loss||Average per trade|

 As you can see, this is not very impressive.
 Short is a total disaster, but that is not unexpected.
-It is a lot more difficult to make money on the short side.
+It is a lot more difficult to make money on the short side (read here for why short selling is difficult).
 The best strategy, number 1, has this profit diagram ranked on each ETF:

 I am not going to go into depth about this, but there are certain patterns on different ETFs that seem distinct.
-But I doubt that PP has any predictive power at all.
+But I doubt that pivot points have any predictive power at all.
 The reason strategy 1 is profitable is probably due to the upward bias in the markets.
 However, I got some ideas for further testing.
 Certain ETFs seem to work much better than others, which I do not believe is attributable to chance and/or curve fitting.